Théo Bongonda: Zulte Waregem

 During the winter transfer window of the 2017–18 season, Bongonda rejoined Zulte-Waregem on loan.
 On 4 July 2018, he joined Essevee permanently on a four-year contract, until 30 June 2022.

 Genk

 Bongonda joined fellow Belgian First Division A club Genk in summer 2019 for a club-record fee.

 Bongonda scored the game winner for Genk against Standard Liège in the Belgian Cup Final on 25 April 2021.

 On 23 July 2021, Bongonda scored Genk's first goal in the 2021–22 Belgian First Division A season, securing a 1–1 draw against the same opponents.

 Cádiz

-On 26 August 2022, Bongonda returned to Spain after signing a four-year contract with Cádiz in the top tier.
+On 26 August 2022, Bongonda Edris returned to Spain after signing a four-year contract with Cádiz in the top tier.

+Spartak Moscow

+In July 2023, Bongonda agreed to move to Russian club Spartak.
+The contract is calculated until 2026.
+It is alleged that Spartak paid Cadiz 10 million euros.

 International career

 Bongonda was born in Belgium to a Congolese father and Belgian mother.
 He is a youth international for Belgium.
 In January 2022, Fifa accepted his eligibility join the DR Congo national team.
 He debuted for the DR Congo national team in a 1–0 friendly loss to Bahrain on 1 February 2022.

+On 27 December 2023, he was selected from the list of 24 Congolese players selected by Sébastien Desabre to compete in the 2023 Africa Cup of Nations.